 Look out for treadmill belt cushioning for its shock-absorbing characteristics as appropriate padding can help secure your knee safety.
 When first using a treadmill, you might be inclined to have more control over your step, which can add to the weight on your knees.

-Ensure the treadmill running surface is sufficiently long and wide enough to oblige your normal running step to lessen injury hazard.
+Ensure that the running surface is sufficiently long and wide enough to oblige your normal running step to lessen the hazard of a knee injury.
 Keep in mind that you may feel like running at the front of the treadmill; this can cause disruptions in the frequency of your steps.
 Rather, run in the center so you can take regular steps.

-Be cautious with your knees, and if you have excruciating knee pain, see a specialist and ask for medical advice.
+Be cautious with knee issues, and if you have excruciating knee pain, see a physical therapist or a doctor and ask for medical advice.
 Professional football and soccer players will, in general, have knee substitutions when they get older.
-This shows that the knee can favor a limited amount of running.
+This shows that the runner’s knee can favor a limited amount of running.
 Consider exercises that have a low effect on your knees and alternate these with your running schedule.

 While being on the treadmill, pay attention to your bodily needs.
 Do not over-stress yourself to see faster results.
 Be calm and slow throughout the entire exercising process.
 Do not settle for any treadmill; instead, pick the one that suits you.
 Try to alternate your routine with running outside to have better control over your movement.